 G. FEDERAL AWARDING AGENCY CONTACTS

-Please Note: We do not provide any pre-consultation for application-related questions that are addressed in this Annual Program Statement.
+Please Note: We do not provide any pre-consultation for application-related questions that are addressed in this document.
 Once an application has been submitted, State Department officials and staff may not discuss this competition with applicants until the entire proposal review process is completed.